MVIG-SJTU/DIRV/README.md

 Official code implementation for the paper "DIRV: Dense Interaction Region Voting for End-to-End Human-Object Interaction Detection" (AAAI 2021) [paper](https://arxiv.org/abs/2010.01005).

 The code is developed based on the architecture of [zylo117/Yet-Another-EfficientDet-Pytorch](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch).
-We sincerely thank the author for the excellent work.
+We also follow some data pre-processing and model evaluation methods in [BigRedT/no_frills_hoi_det](https://github.com/BigRedT/no_frills_hoi_det) and [vt-vl-lab/iCAN](https://github.com/vt-vl-lab/iCAN).
+We sincerely thank the authors for the excellent work.